mixpanel/docs/pages/docs/session-replay/session-replay-web.md

 If your web application relies on full page loads (where the entire page is reloaded when navigating from one page to another), a new Session Replay recording `$mp_replay_id` will be created when navigating to each page.
 This occurs because the Mixpanel instance is reloaded again when navigating between pages.

+### What happens if I hit my replay limit?
+For customers who have purchased our Session Replay add-on, you will be billed for replays ingested beyond your purchased amount.
+For customers using Session Replay who have not purchased our add-on (for example, using complimentary replays included with your Free or Growth plan), replays above your complimentary amount will not be viewable until customer pays for overage replays, or upgrades plan.
+Before this happens, we'll send email notifications warning users that your limit is approaching.

+Mixpanel reserves the right to stop ingesting replays once a customer collects replays beyond their purchased / allocated amount.
+To minimize disruption to your team, we recommend working with your Account Manager to ensure you have the right plan for your session replay needs.

 ## Appendix: Session Replay Privacy Controls
 **Last updated July 30th, 2024**